ucs-compute-solutions/HyperFlex-VXLAN-Projects/HX-SC-VXLAN-MS/README.md

 The provisioning implemented in the above TF plans are summarized below.

-1. `HXV-VXLAN-1-AddSwitch-SiteA.tf`: Adds a leaf switch pair in Site-A as access/ToR switches for the Cisco UCS domain and HyperFlex servers in Site-A
+1. HXV-VXLAN-1-AddSwitch-SiteA.tf: Adds a leaf switch pair in Site-A as access/ToR switches for the Cisco UCS domain and HyperFlex servers in Site-A
-2. `HXV-VXLAN-1-AddSwitch-SiteB.tf`: Adds a leaf switch pair in Site-B as access/ToR switches for the Cisco UCS domain and HyperFlex servers in Site-B
+2. HXV-VXLAN-1-AddSwitch-SiteB.tf: Adds a leaf switch pair in Site-B as access/ToR switches for the Cisco UCS domain and HyperFlex servers in Site-B
-3. `HXV-VXLAN-2-SetupVPCLeafPair-SiteA.tf`: Sets up the access leaf switch pair in Site-A as virtual port-channel (vPC) peers for connecting to Cisco UCS FIs in Site-A
+3. HXV-VXLAN-2-SetupVPCLeafPair-SiteA.tf: Sets up the access leaf switch pair in Site-A as virtual port-channel (vPC) peers for connecting to Cisco UCS FIs in Site-A
-4. `HXV-VXLAN-2-SetupVPCLeafPair-SiteB.tf`: Sets up the access leaf switch pair in Site-B as virtual port-channel (vPC) peers for connecting to Cisco UCS FIs in Site-B
+4. HXV-VXLAN-2-SetupVPCLeafPair-SiteB.tf: Sets up the access leaf switch pair in Site-B as virtual port-channel (vPC) peers for connecting to Cisco UCS FIs in Site-B
-5. `HXV-VXLAN-3-AccessLayerConnectivity-SiteA.tf`: Enables access layer (vPC) connectivity from Site-A leaf switch pair to the Cisco UCS Fabric Interconncts in Site-A.
+5. HXV-VXLAN-3-AccessLayerConnectivity-SiteA.tf: Enables access layer (vPC) connectivity from Site-A leaf switch pair to the Cisco UCS Fabric Interconncts in Site-A.
-6. `HXV-VXLAN-3-AccessLayerConnectivity-SiteB.tf`: Enables access layer (vPC) connectivity from Site-B leaf switch pair to the Cisco UCS Fabric Interconncts in Site-B.
+6. HXV-VXLAN-3-AccessLayerConnectivity-SiteB.tf: Enables access layer (vPC) connectivity from Site-B leaf switch pair to the Cisco UCS Fabric Intrconncts in Site-B.
-7. `HXV-VXLAN-4-ConfigInfraTenant-VRF.tf`: Creates Infrastructure Tenant to enable infrastructure connectivity for the HyperFlex Stretched cluster that spans two DC sites.
+7. HXV-VXLAN-4-ConfigInfraTenant-VRF.tf`: Creates Infrastructure Tenant to enable infrastructure connectivity for the HyperFlex Stretched cluster that spans two DC sites.
-8. `HXV-VXLAN-5-ConfigInfraTenant-NET[1-3].tf`: Provisions Infrastructure networks (In-Band Mgmt., Storage Data, and vMotion) for the HyperFlex stretched cluster and enables connectivity between sites for these networks.
+8. HXV-VXLAN-5-ConfigInfraTenant-NET[1-3].tf: Provisions Infrastructure networks (In-Band Mgmt., Storage Data, and vMotion) for the HyperFlex stretched cluster and enables connectivity between sites for these networks.
 Also enables external connectivity from the In-band mgmt. network to VMware vCenter and HyperFlex Witness outside the fabric (3rd site).
-9. `HXV-VXLAN-6-DeployInfraTenant-NET.tf`: Deploys the networks to enable the connectivity provisioned in Step 8 above.
+9. HXV-VXLAN-6-DeployInfraTenant-NET.tf: Deploys the networks to enable the connectivity provisioned in Step 8 above.

 ```
 Note: